MartinTichovsky/proxy-object-path/example/README.md

 # Changes

 I have improved this example for better performance.
-The render will be triggered only if it will be really neccesary.
+The render will be triggered only if it will be really necessary.
 When you will need to use a validation in form inputs, the approch will be a bit different to prevent unnecessary renders on each key press.